BionicRADAR/LambdaCalculusInterpreter/README.md

 The program now also has an editor, which can be opened by typing "editor" into the input field.
-The editor provides an area to type, which also changes the semicolon into a To run from jar file, use the command line arguments
+The editor provides an area to type, which also changes the semicolon into a lambda.
+To run the editor's contents, hit "Run All" in the Run menu, or press F9.
+Each line acts as an individual statement, and the lines are executed in order.
+The editor also allows saving and loading of contents.
+While no filetype is properly associated with the editor, I have taken to using the extension ".lamc".

+To run from jar file, use the command line arguments
 "java -Xss64m -Dfile.encoding=UTF-8 -jar LambdaInterp.jar"